-Thankfully, although the finished results of creating these designs is quite impressive, the process of creating them is rather simple.
+Thankfully, although the finished results of creating these designs are quite impressive, creating them is rather simple.

 Here’s an easy to follow video tutorial we created a while back if you find watching an easier way to follow along and learn:

-Of course, we do have the written instructions here as well.
+Of course, we also have the written instructions for you to follow here.

 Tip: A stencil cutter/soldering iron will give you visually better results.
-However, the smell of burning organza may offend some people or not be ideal for those of you with respiratory issues.
+However, the smell of burning organza may offend some people or not ideal for those with respiratory issues.
 In this case, a good pair of scissors will do.
-Instead of “burning” the design out of the hoop, you can simply cut it out instead.
+Instead of burning the design out of the hoop, you can simply cut it out instead.

 Step 1: Hoop Your Organza and Stabilizer

 Once this is done, simply hoop your organza and stabilizer.
-Make sure that it is hooped tightly, so nothing moves while being embroidered.
+Ensure that it is hooped tightly so nothing moves while being embroidered.

 Step 2: Embroider the Design

 Well, there’s not much to say about this step.
-Simply load the design into your machine and embroider away!
+Load the design into your machine and embroider away!